marknovak/TaxonBodyMassML/documentation/CONTRIBUTING.md

 Explain how to file issues, required templates/labels, estimation, and triage/assignment practices.

+We will use GitHub Issues

 ## Commit Messages

-State the convention (e.g., Conventional Commits), include examples, and how to reference issues.

-We will use Conventional Commits, which follow the template: <type>(<scope>): <description>
+We will use Conventional Commits, which follow the template: type(scope): description

 Examples:
 - docs(contributing): completed the commit messages section in contributing.md